 Professional training and membership

 I am a registered member of the BACP.
 I have a Counselling Diploma in Professional Studies (accredited training) from the University of the West of England, Bristol.
 I have an enhanced DBS certificate - working with children and adults, clinical supervision, liability insurance and am committed to ongoing professional development.

-I have completed additional training to work with young people aged 11 and over, Counselling for Young People (from the University of the West of England).
+I have completed additional training (over 150 hours) to work with young people aged 11 and over, Counselling for Young People from the University of the West of England.

 Other training includes